MTG/freesound/_docs/api/source/overview.rst

 Documentation is still incomplete and we haven't released any client libraries yet.
 Therefore, use it at your own risk! ;)

+NOTE: Some of the examples in the API docummentation use the multi-platform command-line tool ``curl`` (http://curl.haxx.se).
+If you do not have ``curl`` installed, we recommend you to install it as it will help you in learning to use the Freesound API.

 Resources
 ---------